Wednesday, November 23, 2016

 Who you keep alive: Psycho: Hitchcock killed off the main character, Vivian Leigh, in the first act.

-Dialogue: Pulp fiction: has pages and pages of dialogue, too much by the normal standards and rules of what is acceptable movie dialogue.
+Dialogue: Pulp Fiction: has pages and pages of dialogue, too much by the normal standards and rules of what is acceptable movie dialogue.

 "The lack of sentimentality and the brutality of things" that Hooper noticed while watching the local news, whose graphic coverage was epitomized by "

-showing brains spilled all over the road", led to his belief that "man was the real monster here, just wearing a different face, so I put a literal mask on the monster in my film"
+showing brains spilled all over the road", led to his belief that "man was the real monster here, just wearing a different face, so I put a literal mask on the monster in my film."

-I believe that art rules can be broken but only when done with a purpose.
+I believe that art rules can be broken, but only when done with a purpose.
 Was that a rule I just stated?
 On the other hand, haphazardness is not art, is it?.

 I think art survives because there are no limits, only what came before to build upon, to re-mold and break free and become relevant.
-Change in any art is a huge hard pill to swallow for those close to any art, but things do change like it or not.
+Change in any art is a huge, hard pill to swallow for those close to any art, but things do change, like it or not.
 Our grandparents hated the Beatles when they came out.
-Yes, I am quite aware some still do, but my point is they were not accepted by the older generation who were used to certain types of music.
-Nothing has changed in that way, many hate the music of today.
-In the future, Two or three generations from now, I guarantee that today's generations won't get the music or art presented to them and many will be annoyed by it.
+Yes, I am quite aware some still do, but my point is they were not accepted by the older generation, who were used to certain types of music.
+Nothing has changed in that way; many hate the music of today.
+In the future, two or three generations from now, I guarantee that today's generations won't get the music or art presented to them, and many will be annoyed by it.

 “Know the rules well, so you can break them effectively.”